gabepo/MrTreest-Database-Project/README.md

 Each volunteer must also have a background check record, which is represented by the VolunteerBackgroundCheck entity.
 This creates a one-to-one relationship between Volunteer and VolunteerBackgroundCheck, ensuring that each volunteer has exactly one associated background check record.

 Lastly, the Site entity represents physical locations where trees are planted.
 Each site belongs to a single community, but a community can have many sites, reinforcing the one-to-many relationship between BeneficiaryCommunity and Site.

-Overall, this model supports tracking financial contributions, program execution, volunteer involvement, and community impact in a structured and relational way.

 <img width="856" height="749" alt="image" src="https://github.com/user-attachments/assets/adb2615b-b50f-402f-9091-c5b9a167c91c" />